 Cristin is also an author, who recently published her book, *“Live Simple, Free and Happy.”
 This is a DIY lifestyle book that gives you tips for taking control of your time, money and home.

-Please tune in for more inspiration on repurposing, upcycling, thrifting and so much more…
+Click the play button for more inspiration on repurposing, upcycling, thrifting and so much more…

 See you in class,